The governed AI workspace

 Everything is logged

-• Auth tokens and credentials never reach the logs
+• Auth tokens and credentials stripped before storage

-• SIEM export coming soon; usable now for internal compliance review
+• SIEM export coming soon; usable now for internal review

 Something employees will actually open